Quest 2 Learn 2025

 Anwesha Sen

-Anwesha Sen is Assistant Programme Manager for the Graduate Certificate in Public Policy (Technology and Policy) programme at The Takshashila Institution and researches AI governance, open source technologies, and data privacy.
+Anwesha Sen is Assistant Programme Manager for the Graduate Certificate in Public Policy (Technology and Policy) programme at Takshashila Institution and researches AI governance, open source technologies, and data privacy.
 She holds a Master’s degree in Human Rights and International Politics from the University of Glasgow.

 Bharath Reddy